A Complete Guide to Transmission and Distribution Utility Charges

 At Choose Texas Power, we aim to provide consistent, reliable information about energy plans.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read about how we make money to learn more.

-TDU charges explained
+TDU delivery charges explained

 Who determines TDU delivery fees?